Purchase Orders

 Figure 1.1.4.1

-1. Still, you can order any number of quantities for such items on a purchase order, even if the system suggests 0 as order quantity.
+1. Still, you can order any number of quantities for such items on a purchase order, even if the system suggests 0 as the order quantity.

 1. For that, edit the Actual Qty field with the order value that you want to order for that product, which will be reflected in Order Qty field.
 See Figure 1.1.4.2.
 Figure 1.1.4.2